Build a rock for a FastAPI application

 We’ve reached the end of this tutorial.

-If you’d like to reset your working environment, you can simply run the following:
+If we’d like to reset the working environment, we can simply run the following:

 # exit and delete the virtual environment